2nd & 3rd Gen Tacoma Skid Plate Options – Complete Buyer’s Guide

 Aluminum Mid/Transmission Skid Plate for 2nd & 3rd Gen Toyota Tacoma

-The middle part of the belly skid plate puzzle is the mid, or more commonly known as the transmission skid plate.
-Almost always extending from the front skid plate, it protects the transmission area between the engine and the rear transmission cross member right before the transfer case.
-The sole purpose of the transmission skid is to protect vital transmission components as well as the pan from any potential damage from the trails.
+The middle part of the puzzle is the mid/transmission skid plate.
+The sole purpose is to protect vital transmission components as well as the pan from hazards.

-Note: Some companies forego a mid/transmission skid plate, which would be one piece of a complete three-piece package, and instead, they make a full package that only consists of two.
-So depending on which company you go with, there might only be two pieces instead of the typical three.
+Note: Some companies forego multiple pieces.
+Instead of the more traditional three piece design, they make a full package that only consists of two.
+So depending on which you go with, there might only be two pieces.
+C4 and CBI are examples.

 BrandMaterialSteel (LBS)Aluminum (LBS)